gecio/gecio.github.io/docs/_imke/gettingstarted/index.en.md

 To allow iMKE to request the required resources from OpenStack, we add our OpenStack credentials now.
-After that, the contents of `Project` is refreshed automatically and we can choose the OpenStack project we want to run the cluster
+After that, the contents of `Project` is refreshed automatically, and we can choose the OpenStack project we want to run the cluster
 in:
 ![Add Cluster Step 3.1](add_step3.png)
 ![Add Cluster Step 3.2](add_step3_2.png)